Special Service Unit: History

-The Special Service Unit was formed in 1964 at the request of California Governor Pat Brown.
-The unit's formation is said to have evolved after the March 9, 1963, kidnapping of two Los Angeles police officers.
-Joseph Wambaugh's bestselling book, The Onion Field, documented this incident.
-The abduction and subsequent murder of one of the officers were committed by two state parolees, Gregory Powell and Jimmy Lee Smith (a.k.a.
-Jimmy Youngblood).
-Plainclothes LAPD officers Ian Campbell and Karl Hettinger were working the Hollywood Area and conducted a routine traffic stop at the corner of Carlos Avenue and Gower Street.
-Convicts Powell and Smith were in the car.
-As the officers conducted their stop, the parolees produced guns and overpowered the officers.
-The officers were forced into Powell's car and driven out of the city.
-Powell and Smith drove them north from Los Angeles to an onion field near Bakersfield, California.
-Officer Campbell was shot and killed in the field; Officer Hettinger was able to escape.[1]
-In the police investigation that ensued, the ability of LAPD detectives to get timely and necessary information from the Department of Corrections was severely hampered, ostensibly by the size and bureaucracy of the department.
-Detectives needed a way to obtain information quickly and access CDCR records and resources.
+The Special Service Unit was established in 1964 at the request of California Governor Pat Brown, in response to a harrowing event—the kidnapping of two Los Angeles police officers on March 9, 1963.
+This incident is chronicled in Joseph Wambaugh’s bestselling book, The Onion Field, and subsequent motion picture of the same name.
+The abduction and murder of one of the officers were carried out by two active state parolees, Gregory Powell and Jimmy Lee Smith (also known as Jimmy Youngblood).

+At the time, LAPD officers Ian Campbell and Karl Hettinger were performing a routine traffic stop at the intersection of Carlos Avenue and Gower Street in Hollywood.
+Suddenly, the vehicle's occupants, Powell and Smith, pulled out their weapons, overpowered the officers, and forced them into Powell's car.
+They drove out of the city, ultimately stopping in an onion field near Bakersfield, California.
+There, Officer Campbell was tragically shot and killed, while Officer Hettinger managed to escape, narrowly avoiding a similar fate.